hecarson/utahsec/Meetings/2026-01-28-cookie-stealer/README.md

 ### Exfiltrating the session cookie

-Adapt the payload in the previous part to exfiltrate the victim's cookies to your Request Catcher subdomain.
+**Your turn:** Adapt the payload in the previous part to exfiltrate the victim's cookies to your Request Catcher subdomain.

 <details>
 <summary>Answer (click to reveal)</summary>